Flakheads/Flakcats/README.md

 ## How it works

 flackcats like Brain-Flak has two stacks and consists of only balanced parentheses.
-Like Stack Cats, flakcats programs cannot have a mirror symmetry and are reversable.
+Like Stack Cats, flakcats programs must have a mirror symmetry and are reversable.

 ### The Operations